Ekaterinburg Speleo Club: Hodja-Gur-Gur-Ata

 In 1991 the British part of the expedition returned to the cave but it was warmer, ice in the deep lakes melted and they had to return, while the Italian team made considerable discoveries in the Ulugh Bek cave, the northernmost of the Northern group.
-As already mentioned in the previous chapter, the regional tensions after the dissolution of the Soviet Union, which never completely subsided, civil war in Afghanistan and its aftermath exploration at the ridge virtually stopped.
+As already mentioned in the previous chapter, the regional tensions after the dissolution of the Soviet Union, which never completely subsided, civil war in Afghanistan and its aftermath virtually stopped exploration at the ridge.
 A reconnaissance expedition by cavers from Krasnojarsk to the plateau on top of the ridge in 1996 discovered several promising entrances with strong air draft.
 They were not explored because of a lack of equipment.
 In 1998 a large expedition of cavers from the entire Urals region, led by Alexander Plastinin, planned to resume work in caves of the ridge but a bad injury of a participant brought the work to an abrupt end.

 After that cavers returned to Hodja-Gur-Gur-Ata only in 2010.
 That year a reconnaissance expedition found new, considerably shorter routes to the wall and to the plateau above it, better, stable water sources below the wall, and discovered several new, perspective worksites in Festival'naja cave.
 In August 2011 a Russian-Italian expedition of 3 teams worked at the ridge.
 Extremely warm spring and summer took away all the snow (and water) from the plateau and the team, tasked with the exploration of Ulugh Beg cave and caves on the plateau, could not set up camp there, but at the closest water source, just below the Dark Star cave, and they joined the second, "Dark Star" team.